-6.1 A dependent carers' allowance of up to £9.59per hour, i.e. actual expenditure incurred up to a maximum of £9.59 per hour, will be paid for care of dependants, whether children, elderly people or people with disabilities, while a Member is on the Authority's business and where travelling allowances are payable.
+- 6.1 A Dependent Carers' Allowance will be paid for care of dependants, whether children, elderly people or people with disabilities, while a Member is on the Authority's business and where travelling allowances are payable.
 The allowance will not be payable to a member of the claimant's own household.
-Members who claim a carers' allowance are required to certify that the amounts claimed (up to the permitted maximum) have actually been incurred by signing the declaration on the reverse of the claim form.
+Members who claim a carers' allowance are required to certify that the amounts claimed (up to the permitted maximum) have actually been incurred by signing the declaration on the reverse of the claim form. - 6.2 The rate of the Dependents' Carer's Allowance is the actual cost expended, subject to the hourly rate not exceeding £30.00 and no allowance is payable to a connected person unless providing care through a Care Quality Commission approved third party entity.